 The endless choice available to consumers today means that if a brand doesn’t give them what they want, they can easily go elsewhere.
 This often happens if they feel like they don’t resonate with a brand or it’s not a good fit for them.

-There’s a reason that 96% of marketers say segmentation is the most powerful method of improving conversion rate.
+There’s a reason that marketers say segmentation is the most powerful method of improving conversion rate.
 It’s because,

 by segmenting your audience into groups based on their interests, behaviors, or demographics, you can create content and information that really resonates with them.